What Is the Chemical Composition of Amethyst?

 - February’s birthstone, linked to Pisces, Aquarius, and spiritual clarity.

-- Catholic bishops wear amethyst rings to signify piety.
+- Catholic bishops wear amethyst rings as a symbol of piety, humility, and wisdom.

 Amethyst vs. Other Quartz: A Chemical Comparison